MicrosoftDocs/customer-insights/ci-docs/audience-insights/merge-entities.md

 ## Run your merge

 Whether you manually merge attributes or let the system merge them, you can always run your merge.
-Select **Run** on the **Merge** page to start the process.
+Select **Run** on the **Unified fields** page to start the process.

 > [!div class="mx-imgBorder"]
 > ![Data merge Save and Run.](media/configure-data-merge-save-run.png "Data merge Save and Run")